Efficient and fail-safe quantum algorithm for the transport equation: Results

 \section{Results}

-To demonstrate the correct functioning of our CQBM we implemented the proposed algorithm in Qiskit \cite{Qiskit} and performed some preliminary simulation runs for a moderately small grid in two spatial dimensions.
+To demonstrate the correct functioning of our QTM we implemented the proposed algorithm in Qiskit \cite{Qiskit} and performed some preliminary simulation runs for a moderately small grid in two spatial dimensions.
 All runs were performed with Qiskit's local quantum simulator Aer on an 8-core Intel i7-10610U CPU running at 1.8GHz.
 For simplicity, we assumed perfect qubits, i.e., no noise model and all-to-all qubit connections, i.e., a generic QPU.

-Our overall algorithm consumes just 22 qubits in total, 6+6=12 qubits for the grid locations, 2+2=4 qubits to encode the velocity vectors ($N_v=2$ in both directions), and 6 ancillae.
-Today's Noisy Intermediate Scale Quantum (NISQ) computers should already be able to execute our CQBM solver.
-However, the circuit depth exceeds capacities of todays devices by orders of magnitude so that we are only able to show results produced on a quantum computer simulator.
+Our overall algorithm consumes just 22 qubits in total, 6+6=12 qubits for the grid locations, 2+2=4 qubits to encode the velocity vectors ($N_v=2$ in both directions), and 6 ancillae. ased on the amount of qubits, today's quantum computers should be able to execute our QTM solver, however, the circuit depth exceeds capacities of todays devices by orders of magnitude so that we are only able to show results produced on a quantum computer simulator.

 Figure \ref{fig:qcfd_results_8192} shows a sequence of numerical results computed on a $64\times 64$ grid with an internal object of size $3\times 39$ located with its lower left corner at position $(34,11)$.
 The initial state was prepared by applying Hadamard gates to all the qubits encoding the grid in the $y$-dimension and all but the most significant qubit encoding the grid in the $x$-dimension, that is, all particles are equidistributed in the left half of the fluid domain, whereas the right half is in vacuum state.
 Perfectly reflecting boundary conditions are prescribed at the internal obstacle while periodic boundary conditions are prescribed at all four domain boundaries.